benjajaja/civtrade/Reddit post.md

 - Added defaults to the MySQL database for user settings

-- Added settings in /other/req.php to easily change/disable a few major areas
+- Added settings in /other/req.php to easily change/disable a few major settings if you decide to fork the project yourself

 - Moved away from the MySQL root user and made one with just needed perms